h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Max Number of Rows Times Number of Columns for Feature Evolution Data Splits
 - Max Number of Rows Times Number of Columns for Reducing Training Dataset
 - Maximum Size of Validation Data Relative to Training Data
+- Perform Stratified Sampling for Binary Classification if The Target Is More Imbalanced Than This
 - Add to config.toml via toml String